How Do You Tell the Difference Between True and False Leaders, and True and False Shepherds?

 The responsibility of workers is to perform their duty and lead the churches based on God’s will and in accordance with the requirements and arrangements of God.
 Work such as this is blessed by God.
-If workers are not possessed of such rationality, and violate God’s will by doing things their own way, standing in the place of the and teaching people however they wish, releasing their conceptions, imagination, and doctrines and making others accept them, then such workers have become false shepherds.
+If workers are not possessed of such rationality, and violate God’s will by doing things their own way, standing in the place of the shepherd and teaching people however they wish, releasing their conceptions, imagination, and doctrines and making others accept them, then such workers have become false shepherds.
 There are many examples of workers becoming false shepherds, and a large number have been eliminated by God in each stage of His work.
 God once said that in every age there are many people who serve God and yet also oppose Him, until ultimately they make others obey and worship them as if they were God.
 This is the manifestation of “false shepherds.”
 We should all take this as a warning; workers must focus on changes in disposition, and if they are inattentive and lax in this, then it is extremely easy for them to become false shepherds.
 The work of false shepherds has a particular emphasis on leading people according to the false shepherds’ own meaning.
 All that they do, say, and ask for is of their own design, and they treat this as the purest of all truths, and think that they can teach people to be human beings and allow people to gain the truth according to their own design.
 These are the manifestations of the supreme arrogance and self-righteousness of false shepherds.
 For those who are truly rational, when they believe they are right they would particularly seek and commune the truth, and devote their attention on hearing different views and knowledge of others in order to establish whether all that they have understood is correct.
 All those who have undergone God’s pruning and dealing should be able to put aside some of their self-righteousness and arrogance.
 When they work, they are cautious in their footsteps in order to avoid violating God’s will and taking the wrong path.
 The consequences of them becoming false shepherds do not bear thinking about.
 Every worker has their own practices, they all have their own theories with which they water people; in fact, no one can be completely clear about how much truth or value their own way contains.
 People lack self-awareness, they are not earnest or deeply contemplative in their knowledge of the truth, and they arbitrarily pick some worthless things and treat them like treasures to be provided to others.
 Are such practices not suggestive of a false shepherd?
 Does this not harm both others and themselves?
 No matter how much work false shepherds do, they are totally incapable of bringing people before God and allowing them to know and obey God.
 All that is released by false shepherds is but words and doctrines, and conceptions and imagination, and nothing interrupts God’s work or opposes Him more. …

 from “The Meaning of ‘False Shepherds’” in Records of Christ’s Talks With Leaders and Workers of the Church